Orlov spectra: bounds and gaps: Spherical Collections

 \begin{remark} The beginning of the proof above works in the abstract setting.
 That is, if $S_0, \ldots, S_n$ is an $A_{n+1}$-configuration of spherical objects in $\mathcal T$ such that the $A_n$-configuration, $S_1 \oplus \cdots \oplus S_n$, generates, then $2n-1 \leq \tritime(S_1 \oplus \cdots \oplus S_n)$. \end{remark}

-\begin{remark} The lower bound of $4$ for the generator $\O \oplus \O_e$ on an elliptic curve is a special case of the proposition above when $\dbcoh{E}$ is viewed as a derived Fukaya category via mirror symmetry .
-In this case, using various algebraic techniques, we were able to achieve an upper bound of $4$ as well (see section \ref{sec:OSpecE}).
-The authors believe that for curves of higher genus, the above lower bound is in fact an equality, i.e. this generator has generation time $4g$.
-Furthermore, we suspect that $4g$ is the ultimate dimension of the derived Fukaya category of a genus $g$ symplectic surface, like in the genus one case. \end{remark}
+\begin{remark} The lower bound of $4$ for the generator $\O \oplus \O_e$ on an elliptic curve is a special case of the proposition above when $\dbcoh{E}$ is viewed as a derived Fukaya category via mirror symmetry.
+We notice that in this case, using various algebraic techniques, we were able to achieve an upper bound of $4$ as well.
+It is believed by the authors, that on a general curve, the lower bound we prove above is in fact an equality, i.e. this generator has generation time $4g$. \end{remark}

+\textbf{Acknowledgments:} The authors would like to warmly and heartily thank Denis Auroux, Umut Isik, Alexander Kuznetsov, Dmitri Orlov, Tony Pantev, Paul Seidel, and Junwu Tu for valuable insight and guidance.
+The first author thanks the Erwin Schroedinger Institute for its hospitality.
+A significant portion of this paper came into focus while he was visiting the second and third authors at the ESI.
+The first author was funded by NSF Research Training Group Grant DMS 0636606.
+The second and third authors were funded by NSF Grant DMS0600800, NSF FRG Grant DMS-0652633, by FWF Grant P20778 and by an ERC Grant.